 And one of the most common signs of neglect in a long-term care facility is when the resident falls.
 Had the staff supervised him/her enough, the resident should not have had the opportunity to walk unaided.

 2. Against whom can I bring a claim?

 The most common defendant in nursing home abuse cases is the nursing home itself.
 Plaintiffs may also be able to sue the individual staff members who inflicted the abuse.
 But the nursing home itself likely has much deeper pockets than any of its employees.

 Depending on the particular injuries, other potential defendants include:

 - Any doctors or nurses who serve the elder care home, if they caused the victim’s injuries (plaintiffs may also be able to bring a medical malpractice legal action);

 - The company that cooks the food, if the food caused the victim to become ill; and/or

 - The company that cleans the facility, if it used toxic products that injured the victim

-3. What money can I get?
+3. What damages can I recover?

 Depending on the claims, plaintiffs in nursing home abuse lawsuits can seek compensatory damages for: